theras/psn-api/readme.md

+### Update: 13/5/2014

+It would appear that Sony is now blocking access to their data, thus this API is no longer functional.

 ### Things to Note

 * This uses a hacked together backdoor into the API, therefore it lacks such things as game names, trophy images, etc. It's better than nothing, credit to the people who found the backdoor.